quantumphysicist/The-Movie-Database-Data-Analysis/readme.md

 We investigate the most popular directors, production companies, and genres.
 We also investigate which properties are associated with movies revenue.

+# Findings

+We analysed the TMDB database for movies released between 1960 and 2015.

+The most prolific director is Woody Allen, and the production company that has produced the most movies is Paramount Pictures.
+The most common genre is "Drama", and the least common genre is "Western".

+For our numerical analysis, we removed those movies which had no recorded budget or revenue.

+On visual inspection, the following two variables appear to be positively correlated with increased revenue: Popularity & Budget (as expected).

+Both visual inspection and an R value close to zero indicate only a very weak correlation of the revenue with average vote (unexpected).

 ##
 <p align="center">